Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Demonstrations Results

 \subsubsection{Task Assignments}

 The discrete task assignments are \textit{pick}, \textit{place}, \textit{retract} and \textit{handover}.
-We require a \textit{place} task to always be followed by a \textit{retract} task, since in general, after placing an object, it is not desirable to stay in the same configuration, and possibly block the placement-configurations of other agents.
+We require a \textit{place} task to always be followed by a \textit{retract} task, since in general, after placing an object, it is not desirable to stay in the same configuration, and possibly block the placement configurations of other agents.